YukiyamaShizuka/SPONSOR/X86_Hardware_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 # X86 Hardware Sponsorship Request – TreeOS Execution Stack
 **Date:** 2025-05-28

-**This configuration list has been finalized and will not undergo any changes in the near term.
-It can be used as a stable reference for procurement and deployment.**

 > **Document Stability Notice**
 > This document reflects the finalized structural layout and field organization for hardware sponsorship evaluation.
 > Subsequent updates may refine specific model configurations or capacities, but the document format, scope, and evaluation-critical sections will remain unchanged.